 For advocates of walkable, unpolluted and vehicle-free cities, the past few weeks have offered an unprecedented opportunity to test the ideas they have long lobbied for.

 With Covid-19 lockdowns vastly reducing the use of roads and public transit systems, city authorities – from Liverpool to Lima – are taking advantage by closing streets to cars, opening others to bicycles and widening sidewalks to help residents maintain the six-foot distancing recommended by global health authorities.

 In Oakland, California, almost 10% of roadways have been closed to through-traffic, while Bogota, Colombia, has opened 47 miles of temporary bike lanes.
 New York has begun trialing seven miles of “open streets” to ease crowding in parks, with Auckland, Mexico City and Quito among the dozens of other world cities experimenting with similar measures.

 There are many purported benefits of “reclaiming” the streets during a pandemic.
 Encouraging cycling may reduce crowding on buses and subways, where people can struggle to get distance from one another.
 Vehicle-free roads also offer those without access to parks the ability to exercise safely.

 Other urban initiatives have been introduced to directly control the spread of the virus.
 Cities in the US, Canada and Australia have reconfigured traffic lights so that people no longer need to touch crosswalk buttons.
 (In any case, many pedestrian crossings are equipped with “placebo buttons” that have no impact on whether the lights go green).

 It is unclear if these urban interventions will continue once the pandemic is over.
 Milan plans to build 22 miles of new cycle lanes and permanently widen sidewalks after its lockdown lifts.
 Authorities in Hungary’s capital, Budapest, have suggested that its new bike lanes may become permanent if the measures “prove favorable,” while planning officials in Providence, Rhode Island, have said crossings will now remain button-free.

 But few other cities have been so committal.
-And it will be harder to make the case for pedestrian- and cycle-friendly streets once their benefits are weighed against the knock-on effects of congestion elsewhere -- especially in countries as dependent on cars as the US.
+And it will be harder to make the case for pedestrian- and cycle-friendly streets once their benefits are weighed against the knock-on effects of congestion elsewhere – especially in countries as dependent on cars as the US.

 Indeed, the cities in which pandemic-era measures seem most likely to stick are those already committed to change.
 Take Paris, for instance, where more than 400 miles of pop-up bike lanes (or “coronapistes”) are set to open when France’s national lockdown ends on May 11.
 Mayor Anne Hidalgo has called returning to a car-dominated status quo “out of the question,” but she was already backing a huge overhaul of biking in the city.

 In other words, the pandemic may only have served as a catalyst.
 But urban planning is a long game in which change is piecemeal and the legacies of past decisions take time to overcome.
 Public spaces and amenities cannot always be expanded or reconfigured at will.

-So, looking to the coming years rather than the coming months, how else might the virus -- or attempts to prevent future ones -- re-shape our cities?
+So, looking to the coming years rather than the coming months, how else might the virus – or attempts to prevent future ones – re-shape our cities?

 Reimagining public space

 Parc de la Distance, a speculative proposal by Austrian design studio Precht, imagines a public park made from a maze-like network of three-foot-wide hedges.
 The layout provides 20-minute walking routes that can, in theory, be completed while maintaining distance from others, thanks to gates indicating when paths are occupied.

 Czech firm Hua Hua Architects has meanwhile proposed a “Gastro Safe Zone” (pictured top) which uses brightly colored ground markings to encourage passersby to keep their distance from al fresco diners.
-And in Milan, one of the cities worst hit by Covid-19, designer Antonio Lanzillo has envisaged public benches equipped with plexiglass "shield” dividers
+And in Milan, one of the cities worst hit by Covid-19, designer Antonio Lanzillo has envisaged public benches equipped with acrylic glass “shield” dividers.

 It is too soon to know which, if any, may be realized.
 But each idea suggests that the practice of social distancing and unease over shared surfaces could continue long after the current crisis.

 If they do, the widely-publicized six-foot distancing guidelines could redefine the layout and spacing of new public facilities, according to Northeastern University’s Sara Jensen Carr, whose forthcoming book “The Topography of Wellness” considers how urban landscapes have been transformed by epidemics like cholera, tuberculosis and obesity.

-“Everybody from Daniel Burnham -- who was the planner of Chicago -- to Le Corbusier came up with arbitrary measurements on their own,” she said in a phone interview.
+“Everybody from Daniel Burnham – who was the planner of Chicago – to Le Corbusier came up with arbitrary measurements on their own,” she said in a phone interview.
 “Le Corbusier writes extensively that every ‘unit’ in the Radiant City (or “Ville Radieuse,” the celebrated architect’s proposed utopia) needed a specific amount of light … and a certain amount of cubic feet of air to circulate within it.

 “So six feet could be the new unit we use when we think about cities and public parks.”